-Description of Discussion Group Work (every other week): 30 points each, 12:30-1:30pm on Fridays via Zoom per the schedule above.
+Description of Discussion Group Work: 25 points each, via Zoom per the schedule shown.
 Discussion questions will come from concepts from suggested readings, recorded lecture notes, and from concepts related to suggested homework problems, usually emphasizing one or two major concepts.
-The majority of the questions will be free-response.
+Most of the questions will be free-response.
 Groups will be assigned by the instructors, and active participation via Zoom is required to share in the group score.
 Each group will upload one copy.
-The first discussion includes an individual upload due Thursday night.

-Description of Exams (every other week): Two 60-minute unit exams, 100 points each; and a 2-hour final exam, 200 points, starting at 12:30pm on Fridays per the schedule above.
-Details for exam format, submission requirements, and online proctoring requirements will be provided at least 48 hours before the first exam.
+Description of Exams: Two 60-minute unit exams, 100 points each; and a 2-hour final exam, 200 points, starting at 12:30 PM on Fridays per the schedule shown.
 Questions will come from concepts from suggested readings, recorded lecture notes and from concepts related to suggested homework problems, and from discussion handouts.
-The majority of the questions will be free-response.
+Most of the questions will be free-response.
 Allowed materials will be listed with each exam.
 Exams are to be completed individually without assistance from any other person and without use of unauthorized resources.

-Recommended Practice Problems: While we cannot predict individual outcomes, our past experiences allow us to suggest the "best practices" for the most successful outcome.
-Because you will be asked to answer questions individually on exams, you should study by answering questions individually.
-Watching lectures/explanations and reading the textbook are necessary but not sufficient.
+Recommended Practice Problems: Because you will be asked to answer questions individually on exams, you should study by answering questions individually.
+Watching lectures/explanations and reading the textbook are necessary.
 Complete the suggested problems every day: when and if you are ready for the exams, you will know how and why your answers are correct without checking a solutions manual.